PxTools/lab_gpt/PrivacyPolicy.md

-<h1>Privacy Policy for STATISTISK SENTRALBYRÅ</h1>
+<h1>Privacy Policy for GPT Model Interaction</h1>

-<p>At Statistisk sentralbyrå, accessible from https://www.ssb.no/, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Statistisk sentralbyrå and how we use it.</p>
+<p>At Statistisk sentralbyrå, accessible from https://www.ssb.no/, one of our main priorities is the privacy of our visitors, especially as it pertains to interactions with our GPT (Generative Pre-trained Transformer) model.
+This Privacy Policy document outlines the types of information that are collected and recorded by the GPT model provided by Statistisk sentralbyrå and how we use it.</p>

-<p>If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.</p>
+<p>If you have additional questions or require more information about our Privacy Policy as it relates to the GPT model, do not hesitate to contact us.</p>

-<p>This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Statistisk sentralbyrå.
-This policy is not applicable to any information collected offline or via channels other than this website.</p>
+<p>This Privacy Policy applies only to our online activities and is valid for visitors to our GPT model with regards to the information that they shared and/or collect in Statistisk sentralbyrå.
+This policy does not apply to any information collected offline or via channels other than this GPT model.</p>

 <h2>Consent</h2>

-<p>By using our website, you hereby consent to our Privacy Policy and agree to its terms.</p>
+<p>By interacting with our GPT model, you hereby consent to our Privacy Policy and agree to its terms.</p>

 <h2>Information we collect</h2>